trgraglia/jquery.horizonScroll.js/README.md

-jquery.horizonScroll.js
+jquery.horizonScroll.js - Horizontal Scrolling (Paging) Websites
 =======================
-This is a jQuery plugin which allows for websites to page(scroll by set width) left and right.
+This is a jQuery plugin which allows for websites to page(scroll by set width) left and right horizontally.
+Horizontal scroll sites offer a new and unique way to develope sites!
+Check it out and give feedback!
+THX

 Demo
 =======================